BetterBond Heat Lock Frequently Asked Questions

 the panel is ready to be heated.

-My veneered panel has some rippled areas on it.
+My veneered panel has some bubbled areas on it.
 What should I do?

 Can I use the Heat Lock glue in a heated dry press?